 The cherry blossom in Amsterdam often gets overlooked for tulipmania which hits Amsterdam and the rest of the Netherlands at roughly the same time.
 But while the tulips in Amsterdam last quite a while (late March, most of April and sometimes May) cherry blossom is much more of a blink (for a week or two) and you'll miss it.
-It also doesn't get quite as much press and Amsterdam is certainly not renowned for its abundance of blossom trees -which I think it should be! - so if you are coming to Amsterdam in spring, please do take lots of photos, put them up all over your social media and lets make Amsterdam's cherry blossom something everyone knows about!!!
+It also doesn't get quite as much press and Amsterdam is certainly not renowned for its abundance of blossom trees -which I think it should be! - so if you are coming to Amsterdam in spring, please do take lots of photos, put them up all over your social media and lets make Amsterdam's cherry blossom something everyone knows about, I"m certainly doing my bit over on Instagram!

 Finding the best cherry blossom in Amsterdam